wnfs-wg/rs-wnfs/README.md

 #### REQUIREMENTS

-- Rust toolchain
+- **The Rust Toolchain**

-  Rust toolchain can be installed by following the instructions [here](https://doc.rust-lang.org/cargo/getting-started/installation.html)
+  Follow the instructions [here](https://doc.rust-lang.org/cargo/getting-started/installation.html) to install the official Rust toolchain.

-- WebAssembly toolchain
+- **The WebAssembly Toolchain**

-  We need to build the project in WebAssembly.
-To do so, we need to install `wasm-pack` and tweak Rust toolchain context.
+  If yous are interested in compiling the project for WebAssembly, you can follow the instructions below.

   <details>
     <summary>Read more</summary>